 If you are planning to apply to the international job market, you need to inform yourself carefully beforehand.
 Because despite globalization and an increasingly mobile workforce, the customs in the various labor markets are still quite different.
 A good knowledge of intercultural differences is therefore indispensable.

 Competencies are key technical terms that play an important role in job application procedures.
 Not only do they appear in job advertisements, you also have to be able to explain your core competencies using examples.
 But you will also be asked about a weakness in job interviews.

-You can acquire your qualifications and competencies through:
+You acquire your qualifications and competencies through:

-- your role in science
+- Your work in science